Gamer08YT/UniFi-Softphone/README.md

 ![img.png](img.png)

+## Current Implementation

+- Make a Call ✔️
+- Hangup Call ✔️
+- Accept Call ✔️
+- Reject Call ✔️
+- Unregister (Do not disturb) ❌
+- Caller Log ❌
+- Hold a Call ❌
+- Mailbox ❌

 ### HTTPS Issue:

 If you like to use the Softphone over HTTPS, you need to change the WebSocket Server from FreeSwitch in your UniFi Console to the ``wss`` Protocol, otherwise your Browser will reject a connection from any HTTPS Site to an WS Server.

 But you can use the Softphone over HTTP, since it is just a WebRTC Client and don't send any Traffic/Authorization Data to the Webserver wich is hosted on.

 I created an example Website for this purpose: http://softphone.byte-store.de/